 What a wonderful day to be alive and well in Peru!
 From the immersive scavenger hunt in the markets of San Pedro to the high Incan ruins if Saksaywaman (pronounced exactly as spelled), today has been an adventurous, action-packed day full of giggles, screams, of course, broken Spanish.
 Lovely people, great food, and something interesting around every corner; what more could a teen ask for?

-7:25 AM could possibly be the best and worst part of the day.
-Although I know that the following day will be amazing in every aspect, pulling myself out of bed to take a frigid shower and a brisk walk to the terrace for breakfast is, well, less than thrilling, but the smiles waiting and the gorgeous views of Cusco at sunrise is all worth it!
-Once breakfast was finished and all the water bottles were filled, we walked down to the town center, where Dan (our mountaineer-esque group leader) finally told us the highly anticipated morning surprise; a scavenger hunt.
-This scavenger hunt required more than finding silly objects, it required bargaining in broken Spanish, serenading local street vendors with happy birthday and, of course, taking photos of traditional Peruvian toilets (which are actually very small).
-Afterwards, we all went to an Italian restaurant for lunch and headed back to Resbalosa for some R&R.
+7:25 AM could be the best and worst part of the day.
+Although I know that the following day will be amazing in every aspect, pulling myself out of bed to take a cold shower and a brisk walk to the terrace for breakfast is, well, less than thrilling, but the smiles are waiting, and the gorgeous views of Cusco at sunrise is all worth it!
+Once breakfast was finished, and all the water bottles were filled, we walked down to the town center, where Dan (our mountaineer-esque group leader) finally told us the highly anticipated morning surprise; a scavenger hunt.
+This scavenger hunt required more than finding silly objects, it required bargaining in broken Spanish, serenading local street vendors with happy birthday and, of course, taking photos of traditional Peruvian toilets (which are very small).
+Afterward, we all went to an Italian restaurant for lunch and headed back to Resbalosa for some R&R.

 Adventure around every corner and friendly people with an upbeat attitude surrounding me on every side.
 I know that this will be a great trip.